 4. Reinforce the Building’s Structure

-Moment-resisting frames provide additional flexibility in a building’s design.
+- Moment-resisting frames provide additional flexibility in a building’s design.
 These structures are placed among a building’s joints and allow columns and beams to bend while the joints remain rigid.
-Thus, the building is able to resist the larger forces of an earthquake while still allowing designers the freedom to arrange building elements.
+Thus, the building can resist the larger forces of an earthquake while still allowing designers the freedom to arrange building elements.

 While shock absorbers, pendulums and “invisibility cloaks” may help dispel the energy to an extent, the materials chosen for a building are equally responsible for its stability.